infracost/infracost-atlantis/examples/combined-infracost-comment/README.md

 1. Update your setup to use the [infracost-atlantis](https://hub.docker.com/r/infracost/infracost-atlantis) Docker image
 2. If you haven't done so already, [download Infracost](https://www.infracost.io/docs/#quick-start) and run `infracost auth login` to get a free API key.
 3. Retrieve your Infracost API key by running `infracost configure get api_key`.
 4. You'll need to pass the following custom env vars into the container.
 Retrieve your Infracost API key by running `infracost configure get api_key`.
 We recommend using your same API key in all environments.
-If you don't have one, [download Infracost](https://www.infracost.io/docs/#quick-start) and run `infracost register` to get a free API key.
+If you don't have one, [download Infracost](https://www.infracost.io/docs/#quick-start) and run `infracost auth login` to get a free API key.
   ```sh
   AZURE_ACCESS_TOKEN=<your-azure-devops-access-token-or-pat>
   AZURE_REPO_URL=<your-azure-repo-url> # i.e., https://dev.azure.com/your-org/your-project/_git/your-repo